 So the more external links there are on the referring page, the less “link juice” will be passed to every page it links to.

 Still, it’s an oversimplified version of how our algorithms calculate the UR metric as they take lots of other factors into consideration.

 To sum this up, the more high quality backlinks a given URL has, the higher its UR score is.
 Remember that some backlinks pass more of “link juice” than others.
 (You can read more about what makes a backlink high quality here.)

 It’s also worth noting that our algorithms are able to spot and cut off the so-called "linking loops" — the practice of exchanging rating scores again and again on a loop between two websites.

-As the backlinks database gets continually updated, UR is also updated to include the latest changes.
+As our backlinks database gets updated every 15 minutes, the UR scores are also updated to include the latest changes.

 However, it doesn't mean that each individual UR score will be updated every 15 minutes: in some cases, our system needs a bit more time to adjust rating changes in the database.

 People often think that Ahrefs URL Rating is similar to Google PageRank, but these two metrics are not exactly the same.
 Indeed, we have started out with a PageRank-like formula, but since then, we’ve changed our UR algorithms a few times to create a metric that would have the highest possible correlation with Google rankings.